qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 =============

-The |saveAsPDF| :sup:`Export as PDF` tool exports all the composition pages into a single PDF file you'd need to provide path and name.
+The |saveAsPDF| :sup:`Export as PDF` tool exports all the composition pages into a single PDF file.
+Like the other formats, exporting to :file:`.PDF` provides means to override some of the layout :ref:`export settings
-Like the other formats, exporting to :file:`.PDF` provides means to override the layout export settings.
+<layout_export_settings>`.

 .. _figure_layout_output_pdf: